bayesatcirm/2023/content/authors/catalano/_index.md

 - Invited speakers
 ---

-Marta Catalano is assistant Professor at university of Warwick after a Post Doc in toronto and a PhD from Bocconi University.
-She develops her research  in non parametric Bayesian statistics.

-More to know on [his personal website](Nicolas Chopin is a Professort at ENSAE, Institut Polytechnique de Paris.
+ Marta Catalano is Harrison Early Career Assistant Professor in the Department of Statistics at the University of Warwick.
+She achieved a postdoc at the University of Torino with Pierpaolo De Blasi and  obtained her PhD in Statistics at Bocconi University, under the supervision of Antonio Lijoi and Igor Prünster.

-More to know on [his personal website](https://imag.umontpellier.fr/~marin)
+More to know on [his personal website](https://martacatalano.github.io/)